 \subsection{Formality Transfer}

-Table \ref{tbl:resultGYAFC} shows the performance of various TST models on the formality transfer task.
-Similar to the observation in sentiment transfer, none of the TST models is able to score well on all evaluation metrics.
+Table \ref{tbl:resultGYAFC} shows the performance of various TST models in the formality transfer task.
+Similar to the observation in sentiment transfer, none of the TST models can score well on all evaluation metrics.
 We noted that the average style transfer accuracy in GYAFC is 52.9\%, which is significantly lower than Yelp's average score of 84.4\%.
 This highlights the difficulty of the formality transfer task.
-We also observe that most models performed worse in this task compared to the sentiment transfer task.
-It is not surprising that the keyword replacement methods did not perform well in the formality transfer task; most of these models achieved a low style transfer accuracy.
-Some of the adversarial learning-based TST models, such as CAAE \cite{shen2017style} and DRLST \cite{john2019disentangled}, had achieved high style transfer accuracy but very low content preservation as these models lack the mechanism to control content preservation during the generative process.
+We also observe that most models performed worse on this task compared to the sentiment transfer task.
+It is not surprising that the keyword replacement methods did not perform well in the formality transfer task; most of these models achieved low style transfer accuracy.
+Some of the adversarial learning-based TST models, such as CAAE \cite{shen2017style} and DRLST \cite{john2019disentangled}, had achieved high style transfer accuracy, but very low content preservation, as these models lack the mechanism to control content preservation during the generative process.
 Interestingly, we observe that the attribute-controlled TST methods, i.e., Ctrl-Gen \cite{hu2017toward}, DAST \cite{li2019domain}, and DAST-C \cite{li2019domain} have achieved good performance both style transfer accuracy and content preservation.
 Similar to sentiment transfer, we observe that the implicit style-content disentanglement methods, i.e., DRLST, BST, CAAE, ARAE, and Multi-Dec, also performed poorly on content preservation for the formality transfer task.
 Specifically, the scores of content preservation metrics are even lower than that in the sentiment transfer task.
 Methods that perform TST tasks without style-content disentanglement have achieved the best performance for the formality transfer task.

-The GYAFC dataset also provided the performances of four human references performing the formality transfer task on the test dataset (as shown in the bottom of Table \ref{tbl:resultGYAFC}).
+The GYAFC dataset provided the performance of four human references performing the formality transfer task on the test dataset (as shown at the bottom of Table \ref{tbl:resultGYAFC}).
 On average, the human references had achieved 78.1\% style transfer accuracy.
-This is considered a reasonable performance, given that the pre-trained binary classifier only managed to achieved 83.4\% accuracy on the test set.
-Furthermore, formality in text is subjective, and the four human references may have different opinions on the degree of formality in text.
+This is considered a good performance, since the pre-trained binary classifier only managed to achieve 83.4\% accuracy on the test set.
+Furthermore, text formality is subjective, and the four human references may have different opinions on the degree of formality in text.